Elliott Investment Management: Wella AG

-In 2003, Elliott believed Procter & Gamble was not offering a fair price to all preferred shareholders for the German hair products company Wella AG.
-Elliott joined other funds in opposing the deal, including Germany's second-largest fund manager, Deka Investments.
-After several years of legal and shareholder battles, P&G raised its offer for Wella AG for all preferred shareholders.
-According to the Börsen-Zeitung, Elliott said its goal was to "protect the rights of minority shareholders."
+In 2003, Elliott believed Procter & Gamble had not offered a fair price for the German hair products company Wella AG, joining other opposing funds, including Germany's Deka Investments.
+After legal and shareholder battles, P&G raised its offer for preferred shareholders.
+Elliott said its goal was to "protect the rights of minority shareholders."

 Shopko

-In April 2005, the Wisconsin-based retail chain Shopko announced that it had agreed to be acquired for approximately $1 billion by a private equity firm at a price of $24 per share.
-This and a subsequent offer at $25 were rejected, according to the Milwaukee Business Journal, "after several dissident shareholders threatened to vote down the transaction, claiming the bid was too low."
-Elliott joined other hedge funds in opposing the sale because it felt the price was too low and because it had concerns about conflicts of interest on the board.
-Elliott eventually participated in purchasing ShopKo at $29 per share.
+In April 2005, the Wisconsin-based Shopko announced that it had agreed to be acquired for approximately $1 billion by a private equity firm for $24 per share.
+Then a new offer at $25 was rejected, according to the Milwaukee Business Journal, after some "...shareholders threatened to vote down the transaction...." because claiming the bid was low."Elliott joined other hedge funds in opposing the sale because of low bid and because it had concerns about board conflicts of interest.
+Elliott was then in a $29 per share purchase.

 Adecco

-The human resource consulting company Adecco announced in January 2006 it had secured a 35 percent stake in DIS AG, at a price of €54.5 per share, making an offer at that price for all shares.
-The company also announced that the DIS CEO and CFO had signed lucrative management agreements that eventually would make them CEO and CFO, respectively, of Adecco.
+In 2006, the human resources company Adecco announced it had a 35 percent stake in DIS AG, at €54.50 per share making and offered the same for all shares.
+Adecco also announced that the DIS CEO and CFO had signed management agreements that eventually would make them CEO and CFO, respectively, of Adecco.
 Adecco attempted to de-list DIS but was blocked in court by a number of hedge funds, including Elliott.
 The funds also raised concerns about conflict of interest by the CEO and CFO.
-Eventually Adecco offered €113 per share, which was accepted.
+Adecco then offered an accepted €113 per share.

-Novell

-In March 2010, Elliott bid $5.75 per share for software company Novell.
-Although Novell rejected the offer, Elliott "welcomed" the decision to sell the company.
+2010–2019

+Time Equities

+Since 2010, Elliott has expanded into investing in distressed real estate and has been active in Japan and Germany.
+In 2015 it viewed Spain and Italy investment opportunities.
+According to The New York Times, it has "...analysts and portfolio managers in London, Hong Kong and Tokyo..." managing $2 billion in investments."
+In the U.S., it has focused where banks "...have reined in their lending by participating in direct financing with developers."

+In 2013, the company teamed with Time Equities on a commercial real estate project in New York, and took an ownership stake in commercial lender Silverpeak Real Estate Finance.

+The New York Times reported in May 2014 that Elliott was financing the development of 5 Beekman Street, at the site of one of Manhattan's first skyscrapers, into a 287-room hotel and 46-story condominium called the Beekman.
+The project would be carried out by New York's GFI Capital Resources.

 Vinashin

-In December 2011, it was reported that Elliott was suing the Vietnamese shipbuilding firm Vinashin in a British court.
-The company had defaulted a year earlier on a $600 million loan backed by the Vietnamese government, then offered to pay bondholders 35 cents on the dollar.
-Elliott sued for the full amount.
-In April 2012 Elliott dropped the case.
+In December 2011, Elliott sued the Vietnamese shipbuilding firm Vinashin in a British court, after Vinashin had defaulted in 2010 on a Viet Nam government backed $600 million loan, then offered to pay bondholders 35 cents on the dollar.
+Elliott sued for the full amount and in April 2012 dropped the case.